Stop Politicizing Your Form 1023 - Just Tell the Truth

 You'd think telling the truth and following the law would be standard practice.
 Sounds simple, right?
 But the reality is messier.
 Too many nonprofits get caught up trying to please every political faction or jump on the latest social trend.
 They twist and bend their mission statements to sound "safe" or "neutral," hoping to avoid controversy or win approval.

-This isn’t just dishonest – it’s downright dangerous.
+This isn't just dishonest, it's downright dangerous.
 It turns the nonprofit sector into a political minefield where the real goals of charity, education, and service get lost in a fog of spin and half-truths.
-When organizations start changing their language based on who’s in power or what’s trending, compliance falls apart and integrity gets trampled.
-Instead of focusing on real impact, they’re playing a risky game that can sink their chances for exemption and damage the trust the public places in nonprofits.
+When organizations start changing their language based on who's in power or what's trending, compliance falls apart and integrity gets trampled.
+Instead of focusing on real impact, they're playing a risky game that can sink their chances for exemption and damage the trust the public places in nonprofits.

 The IRS Doesn't Play Politics - But Applicants Do